lab-antwerp-1/alina-word-list/planning/development-strategy-v2.md

 #### Components

 - [ ] none.
-I can reuse the list & item components from rendering the initial list.
+I can reuse the component from add a word to render word list.

 - this will be developed on the branch `7-feature-enter-key`.